National Indigenous Peoples Day

 • Invite a speaker to your next virtual or in person meeting to talk about truth and reconciliation.

-• CUPE is developing a new suite of Indigenous Cultural Safety workshops that will be available in 2025; ask about our Truth & Reconciliation workshop available now.
+• Stay in the loop: CUPE is developing a new suite of Indigenous Cultural Safety workshops that will be available soon.

 • Read CUPE’s response to the Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.